 Author contributions: Pan D and Xu L performed statistical analysis; Xu L and Zhang LX retrieved raw data from NHANES; Pan D, Shi DZ designed the study.
 Pan D, Shi DZ and Guo M wrote the manuscript; Xu L and Guo M acquired the fundings supporting the article.
 The reasons for designating Xu L and Pan D as co-first authors are as follows: First, the research was performed as a collaborative effort, the effort to retrieve raw data is necessary, and statistical analysis is also essential to finish the article.
 Second, the two authors cooperated together, Pan D designed the study and Xu L made effort to acquire data.
 Additionally, Pan D wrote the draft, and two authors managed post-submission matters.
 We think it is necessary for the article and the two authors contributed with equal importance.
 Shi DZ and Guo M were co-corresponding authors, the reasons were as follows.
 Shi DZ inspired the study design and checked the data from NHANES, and confirm the accuracy of the data.
 Moreover, Shi DZ wrote the draft for the manuscript.
 Guo M also wrote the draft, and responsible for the revision of the article.
 In addition, Guo M acquired the fundings and also maintained the raw data.
 Guo M and Shi DZ are responsible for the data.
 Hence, we thought Guo M and Shi DZ as co-corresponding authors.

-Supported by Project of National Natural Science Foundation of China, No. 82274345 and No. 82104907; and Fundamental Research Funds for the Central public welfare research institutes Grant, No. ZZ13-YQ-016 and ZZ13-YQ-016-C1.
+Supported by Project of National Natural Science Foundation of China, No. 82274345 and No. 82104907; and Fundamental Research Funds for the Central public welfare research institutes Grant, No. ZZ13-YQ-016 and No. ZZ13-YQ-016-C1.

 Corresponding author: Ming Guo, PhD, Deputy Director, Department of Cardiovascular, Xiyuan Hospital of China Academy of Chinese Medical Sciences, No. 1 Xiyuan Cao Chang, Qinglongqiao Street, Haidian District, Beijing 100091, China. mguo@xycacms.ac.cn